magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to modify the allow guest checkout check (or do something if it's on)
+*  If one wants to modify the allow guest checkout check (or do something if it's on)

 ### 104. checkout_cart_add_product_complete